samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 ![Nest.js showing the hello world webpage.](https://cdn.auth0.com/blog/fullstack-typescript/hello-nest.png)

 To avoid adding more complexity, this article is not going to teach you how to write automated tests for your API (though you should write them for any production-ready app).
 As such, you can go ahead and delete the `test` directory and the `src/app.controller.spec.ts` file (which is test relate).
-After that,the remaining files inside the `src` directory will be:
+After that, the remaining files inside the `src` directory will be:

 * `app.controller.ts` and `app.service.ts`: those files are responsible for generating the message _Hello world_ when the endpoint `/` is accessed through the browser.
 Because this endpoint is not important to this application you may delete these files as well.
 Soon you are going to learn in more details what **controllers** and **services** are.
-* `app.module.ts`: this is a class of the type **module** that is responsible for declaring imports,exports, controllers, and providers to a Nest.js application.
+* `app.module.ts`: this is a class of the type **module** that is responsible for declaring imports, exports, controllers, and providers to a Nest.js application.
 Every application has at least one module but you may create more than one module for more complex applications (more details on [Nest.js documentation](https://docs.nestjs.com/modules)).
 The application of this tutorial will have only one module.
 * `main.ts`: this is the file responsible for starting the server.
 * `main.hrm.ts`: is a [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) file that installs modules during the server execution and it is useful to speed up the development process.